JVHallam/kata_azure_pipelines/readme.md

 ## Parameter:
 * Create a parameter
     * call it "siteCode"
     * set the default value to "zz01"
+    * Set it to be a string

 * Create a stage
     * Create a job
         * Create a task that echos the value of that parameter